The Best Laptops for Photographers and Photo Editing in 2023

 Perhaps the biggest disappointment is the limitation of only two Thunderbolt 4 ports, but, at least for me, this is easily solved using a Thunderbolt dock or a smaller Thunderbolt hub — the OWC Thunderbolt 4 Hub is the best out there, and gives you two additional Thunderbolt 4 ports.
 The OWC Thunderbolt 4 Dock gives you the same, along with three USB-A 3.0, one USB 2.0, an SD card slot, headphone jack, and ethernet port.

 For the price, portability, and versatility, the MacBook Air M1 simply cannot be beaten.
-However, if you’re not a fan of Apple, the Asus Vivobook S15 S533 is the most complete laptop you’re likely to find for those pinching pennies.
+You could spring for the new M2 version if you’re feeling like grabbing the most up-to-date machine, but it costs just a bit more and you might not notice the benefits.
+If you’re not a fan of Apple, the Asus Vivobook S15 S533 is the most complete laptop you’re likely to find for those pinching pennies.

 Best Detachable 2-In-1 Laptop for Photographers: Microsoft Surface Pro 8